camp details & agreements

 Camp Book

-Students will receive a copy of The Freedom of Self-Forgetfulness by Tim Keller.
+Students will receive a copy of Just Do Something by Kevin DeYoung.
 Students will have time to read this brief book and reflect on it through guided questions throughout the week.

 Camp Booklet

-Upon checking in for camp, each student will receive a camp booklet, which will include the following: schedule, map, guided reading questions, and session details with pages for taking notes.
+Upon checking in for camp, each student will receive a camp booklet, which will include the following: student expectations, schedule, map, guided reading questions, and session details with pages for taking notes.

 Camp T-shirt